Counterparty gone bust? You still have to pay

 A lower court judge had ruled it was unfair on the non-defaulting side of the contract to pay out in such a case.

-This had piled pressure on the International Swaps and Derivatives Association (ISDA) to plan radical changes to its master contract, which covers around 90 percent of the world's $700 trillion (438 trillion pounds) off-exchange derivatives market.
+This had piled pressure on the International Swaps and Derivatives Association (ISDA) to plan radical changes to its master contract, which covers around 90 percent of the world's $700 trillion off-exchange derivatives market.

 ISDA said Tuesday's ruling affirmed its long-standing views on how the master agreement operates.